kellpossible/jenkins-build-watcher/README.md

 # Jenkins Build Watcher

+**Note:** This project is still in its infancy, and not currently an operational plugin.
+When it is ready, it will be published to the plugin marketplace.

 This project is a plugin for IntelliJ based IDEs to add a panel for the purpose of tracking build jobs on a Jenkins build server.

 It can be configured to watch specific jobs, or it can be configured to watch jobs which match a pattern.
 The pattern may be associated with the current git branch (and other local branches which have remotes), to allow jobs which are triggered by continuous integration to be tracked automatically.